consistent-milk12/docs-md/README.md

 3. **Processes links** - Rustdoc JSON includes a `links` map that tells us what `[SomeType]` should point to.
 We resolve these to relative file paths.
 4. **Handles impl blocks** - Gathers trait implementations and inherent methods for each type

 For multi-crate mode, there's a `UnifiedLinkRegistry` that tracks items across all crates and resolves cross-crate references.
-When there's ambiguity (multiple crates have an item with the same name), it prefers: local crate → primary crate (if specified) → alphabetically first.
+When there's ambiguity (multiple crates have an item with the same name), it prefers: local crate → primary crate (if specified) → modules over other items → first match.

 ### Architecture